mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I ended my RESTful Routing work with Node.Js.
 Then I learned how to do data associations with it and code modularisation with module.exports.

 **Thoughts:** 86 days left, good things are coming!

+### Round 1 Day 15: August 11, 2017

+**Today's Progress**: I start learning how to do authentication with Passport.js in Node.Js.
+It's really powerful and it prevents a lot of headaches.

+**Thoughts:** 85 days left, gotta stand!